vladimir-tsvetkov/dotfiles/README.md

     git clone git@github.com:vladimir-tsvetkov/dotfiles.git
     ~/dotfiles/install.sh

-Then load the iTerm preferences from the `~/dotfiles/iterm2/` folder.
+… then load the iTerm preferences from the `~/dotfiles/iterm2/` folder.

+… then run the following in Vim:

+    :source %
+    :PlugInstall